What Is Email Marketing? A Complete Guide

 Take Starbucks, for example.
 The company uses email to send personalized offers based on a customer’s past orders and preferences.
 This simple act of showing you understand their tastes makes customers feel valued, which in turn drives loyalty and sales.
 It’s a powerful way to show you’re paying attention.

-Make Smarter Decisions with Data
+Use Data to Make Smarter Decisions

 One of the biggest advantages of email marketing is that everything is trackable.
 You don’t have to guess whether your campaigns are working—the data tells you the whole story.
 You can easily monitor essential email marketing metrics like open rates, click-through rates, and conversions in near real-time.